Tracey Ullman's State of the Union: Critical response

-Its YouTube-format garnered a few complaints. "...She can do so much, initially she's doing too much.
+Its YouTube format garnered a few complaints. "...She can do so much, initially she's doing too much.
 Though fun, the opener's skits are too short, and the characters too numerous, for any one joke to register.
 But give the show a week to settle, and the strengths of Ullman's concept come to the fore.
 As the show grows clearer and funnier, you may even find yourself anticipating the return of favorite characters..."

 Commenting on the writing, a critic noted, "Ullman is obviously great at impressions, but it's the sharpness of the writing that sets this show apart from other sketch comedies.
 Ullman tosses off so many excellent one-liners along the way, it's hard to keep track of them all."

-"It may take "Saturday Night Live" a season to put out this many funny characters and celebrity portrayals.
+"It may take Saturday Night Live a season to put out this many funny characters and celebrity portrayals.
 But the glossy "State of the Union", narrated by Peter Strauss, churns out a dozen or more in each week's half-hour."

 Ratings

-The show's premiere episode was watched by 907,000 viewers for its first night of three airings, 776,000 combined for 10PM and 10:30PM, (just short of Showtime series Californications debut total of 795,000).
+The show's premiere episode was watched by 907,000 viewers for its first night of three airings, with 776,000 tuning in during the 10 p.m. and 10:30 p.m. broadcasts (just short of the debut total for the Showtime series Californication, which drew 795,000 viewers).
 Pre-airings of State of the Union were available through cable television's On Demand service weeks before its official premiere on the network.